opavocado/poc-job-match-cgpt/README.md

 Based on these results, it would be recommended for the applicant to go through this exercise once, extract the common requirements in their target job offers and make them explicit in their profile summary, and run the process again.
 Note that this last task could also be a good candidate feature to be integrated in the process and prompt ChatGPT for input in the profile summary.

-## Opportunities and Future Features
+### Opportunities and Future Features
--

-- good if integration -> better if integrate w/ applicant profile as with a limited summary the bot makes certain assumptions that might not be 100% correct
-- future features -> custom filters that chatgpt can analyze (e.g. fully remote or not?)
-- exec time
+- Better Input Profile Summary by providing more explicit qualifications that match common job offer requirements
+- - Evaluate the possibility of executing that task with ChatGPT
+- Facilitate the job offer search by integrating with Job Search Engines (note this in most cases this is not possible without becoming a partner integration - which implies some considerable effort/resources)
+- User defined filters that are not supported natively by the search enginges could be introduced to further narrow down the search (e.g.: ability to search for world-wide remote vs country or region-specific remote jobs)
+- Execution time is expected to reduce with the Pro Version, however this would require further analysis